Critical Comparison: Bio-Rad Laboratories (BIO.B) versus Its Peers

-Bio-Rad Laboratories (NYSE: BIO.B) is one of 42 public companies in the “Analytical instruments” industry, but how does it contrast to its rivals?
-We will compare Bio-Rad Laboratories to related businesses based on the strength of its valuation, dividends, risk, analyst recommendations, institutional ownership, earnings and profitability.
+Bio-Rad Laboratories (NYSE: BIO.B) is one of 42 publicly-traded companies in the “Analytical instruments” industry, but how does it weigh in compared to its peers?
+We will compare Bio-Rad Laboratories to related companies based on the strength of its dividends, profitability, risk, institutional ownership, valuation, analyst recommendations and earnings.

+This table compares Bio-Rad Laboratories and its peers’ net margins, return on equity and return on assets.

 0.4% of Bio-Rad Laboratories shares are owned by institutional investors.
 Comparatively, 56.6% of shares of all “Analytical instruments” companies are owned by institutional investors.
 28.4% of Bio-Rad Laboratories shares are owned by insiders.
 Comparatively, 12.8% of shares of all “Analytical instruments” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This is a summary of recent ratings and target prices for Bio-Rad Laboratories and its rivals, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Bio-Rad Laboratories and its peers, as reported by MarketBeat.com.

 |Sell Ratings